Twinklebear/3D-Tiles/README.md

 Current Rendering Status
 ---
-The two tiles are drawn with a single multi draw indirect call.
+The tiles are drawn with a single multi draw indirect call.

 ![Some tiles drawn with one multi draw indirect call](http://i.imgur.com/JhrA4Gk.png)